bot-app/trading/docs/bot-usage.md

 ### Where to store custom data

-Freqtrade allows the creation of a user-data directory using `trading create-userdir --userdir someDirectory`.
+Trading allows the creation of a user-data directory using `trading create-userdir --userdir someDirectory`.
 This directory will look as follows:

 ```